kairusann/kairusann.github.io/about.md

 Summary
 -------
 Kaipeng graduated from Johns Hopkins University with a M.S. degree in Geography and Environmental Engineering.
 He is gaining knowledge in data analytics and data visualization while working in Crow Insight and pursuing his Masters.
 Before attending JHU, Kaipeng was a Research Assistant performing environmental statistics and model evaluation in ARC-HKUST.
-Kaipeng is interested to PhD research opportunity and jobs that utilize GIS, programming, quantitative analysis, modeling and visual analysis in natural science and human health.
+Kaipeng is interested in PhD research opportunity and jobs that utilize GIS, programming, quantitative analysis, modeling and visual analysis in natural science and human health.

 Education
 ---------